ab5181/hpc-repo/README.md

 ![Attention Heads vs Model Size](https://github.com/ab5181/hpc-repo/blob/main/images/pruning3.png)
 ![FFN Dimension vs Mode Size](https://github.com/ab5181/hpc-repo/blob/main/images/pruning4.png)
 ### Observation:
-Pruning the attention heads shows that a lot of the heads contain similar information, as pruning them by half didn't drop the performance significantly
+Pruning the attention heads shows that a lot of the heads contain similar information, as pruning them by half didn't drop the performance significantly.
 From hyperparameters like attention heads, we see that such elaborate architectures may contain a lot of redundant parameters.
+The decrease in model size w.r.t dffn shows that a significant number of parameters are used on the feed forward layers.
+But decreasing the dimension by too much drastically effects performance.

 ## Knowledge Distillation Results:
 ![Distilled vs Roberta Large Model metrics](https://github.com/ab5181/hpc-repo/blob/main/images/KD.png)
 ### Observation:
-The decrease in model size w.r.t dffn shows that a significant number of parameters are used on the feed forward layers.
-But decreasing the dimension by too much drastically effects performance.
+Despite a drop in accracy of 6%, there is a significant decrease in model size and samples per second for inference
 ## Quantization Results: